missionpinball/mpf-docs/running/index.rst

   display graphics.

 To run an MPF game, you have to start both the media controller and the MPF game engine.
-You can do both of these via the command line.
+You can do both of these via the command line, either as two separate commands in two separate windows or as one combined command.
-However, by default, each component "takes over" the terminal window while it's running, so you actually need to open two terminal windows and run the MPF core engine in one and the media controller in the other.

 Starting the MPF media controller
 ---------------------------------